TosbackCgusBridge-Bot/CGUs-versions/Bankofamerica/Privacy Policy.md

 **Trending now**
 Remember: Never abbreviate the year 2020 on checks or when signing documents.
 A criminal can, for example, easily change 2/16/20 to 2/16/2019 in order to facilitate a financial crime.

-Update your privacy choices
+Set your privacy choices

-You can review and revise your marketing and information-sharing choices online.
+You control how we market to you and share your information.

-(You may also visit a
+You control how we market to you and share your information.

-financial center or call 888.341.5000)
+Review your privacy choices

-You can review and revise your marketing and information-sharing choices online.
-(You may also visit a financial center or call 888.341.5000)
+You may also visit a financial center or call 888‑341‑5000 to review and update your privacy choices.

-Update your privacy choices
+**Want promotional emails?**

-Previously opted out of email from us?
-Visit this page to opt back in
+If you previously opted out of marketing emails and want to opt back in, you can easily update your email preferences.

 Security Tools